-Following an unsuccessful attempt In January 2022 to move Britannia from Florida to the New Bern, Pamlico Sound area of North Carolina where we ha moved to, I was now ready for another crack at the 530-mile passage.
+Following an unsuccessful attempt In January 2022 to move Britannia from Florida to the New Bern, Pamlico Sound area of North Carolina where we had already moved house to, I was now ready for another crack at the 530-mile passage.
 It was then late April 2022

-We had bought a house in Fairfield Harbour, (that’s not a typo), halfway up the Neuse River towards New Bern.
+We had bought a house in Fairfield Harbour, (that’s the way it’s spelt, not a typo’), halfway up the Neuse River towards New Bern.
 Fairfield’s man-made harbor has a large central lagoon with finger canals, a bit like Fort Lauderdale, and many houses have their own docks, some with very expensive looking boats at the bottom of the garden.
 At this point, the Neuse is a mile wide and feeds the western end of Pamlico Sound.

 TIME TO LEAVE.